Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.SourceGenerators/Readme.md

 ## About

 A collection of helpful source generators.
-> ⚠ When using one of the generators you must run a build before errors will go away.

 - [ConstantFromJsonGenerator.cs](ConstantFromJsonGenerator.cs): A source generator that creates a constant from a JSON file.